 And that was it.

-Maturity is the most undramatic, quiet and self preserving quality that we earn with time, experience and some self-actualizing.
-I’ve come to be a keen observer of maturity in others and I secretly salute it whenever I notice it – for it’s subtle elegance and ability to reveal the zen-like characteristic of the person exuding it.
+Emotional maturity is the most undramatic, quiet and self preserving quality that we earn with time, experience and some self-actualizing.
+I’ve come to be a keen observer of it in others and I secretly salute it whenever I notice it – for it’s subtle elegance and ability to reveal the zen-like characteristic of the person exuding it.

 2. You’re not interested in interpreting the action of others